mubasir264/CoffeeHut_Backend/payment_options.md

 James' Coffee Hut offers a variety of payment options to ensure a seamless and convenient shopping experience for our customers.
 Below are the available payment methods:

 ## Coffeehut Wallet
-Use the Coffeehut Wallet for quick and easy payments.
+- Use the Coffeehut Wallet for quick and easy payments.
 Load money into your wallet and enjoy faster checkouts and also special discounts
+- Coffeehut wallet, a new option where his loyal customers could accumulate loyalty points converted into the currency they could use in their next purchase at coffee_Hut site.

 ## Credit Card
 We accept all major credit cards, including: